Distilling Revival across New Jersey and a Renaissance

 Speakeasy Saloons

 The Bernards Inn opened in 1906.
-In 1924, Bernardsville residents voted to secede from Bernards Township and strike out on their own as a separate boro.
-The Bernards Inn became the centerpiece of political action in the boro serving as host to the new town hall from 1924-1932.
-For 8 years, this once old stable served as the boro hall, police headquarters (and its own jailhouse), a bowling alley, auditorium, post office, theater, and a 35-room hotel with tavern.
-In addition to the Bernards Inn, each of the other hotels along the historic carriage Route 202 from Bedminster to Gladstone trail operated taverns/speakeasies and were all often raided by police.
+In 1924, Bernardsville residents voted to secede from Bernards Township and strike out on their own as a separate borough.
+The Bernards Inn became the centerpiece of political action in the borough, serving as host to the new town hall from 1924 to 1932.
+For 8 years, this once-old stable served as the boro hall, police headquarters (and its own jailhouse), a bowling alley, auditorium, post office, theater, and a 35-room hotel with a tavern.
+In addition to the Bernards Inn, each of the other hotels along the historic carriage Route 202 from Bedminster to Gladstone trail operated taverns/speakeasies and were often raided by police.
 You’d have to figure that having Boro Hall along with those town officials in the same building as a speakeasy would be the best answer to reducing raids.

-But, on November 18, 1929, federal agents made it into what was presumed to be one of four speakeasies in Bernardsville.
+But on November 18, 1929, federal agents entered what was presumed to be one of four speakeasies in Bernardsville.
 Seems that Federal Agents got past the bouncer and purchased what was then illegal spirits.
 So they stayed, drank, left, and then came back with padlocks to lock down the establishment.
-This high profile raid involved Fred E. Stroehmer, the former lessee of the hotel.
-It took till June 1931 for a federal judge to throw out the charges stating “the government failed to prove the nuisance continued, a proper description was not given…and no liquor was found at the time of the raid”.
+This high-profile raid involved Fred E. Stroehmer, the former lessee of the hotel.
+It took until June 1931 for a federal judge to throw out the charges, stating, “the government failed to prove the nuisance continued, a proper description was not given…and no liquor was found at the time of the raid.”

-Then, on March 31, 1930, at 10:25 pm a fire broke out at the Bernards Inn consuming about a third of the building.
+Then, on March 31, 1930, at 10:25 PM, a fire broke out at the Bernards Inn, consuming about a third of the building.
 Destroyed in the fire were the Bernardsville Boro offices and the police headquarters.
-Three fire companies brought the fire under control by about 3:00 am.
-Yet at 6:30 am, it was reported that the fire restarted.
+Three fire companies brought the fire under control by about 3:00 AM.
+Yet at 6:30 AM, it was reported that the fire restarted.
 It was reported that Charles Pfadenhauer of Bernardsville was being held in a detention room on disorderly conduct “in conjunction with…violating prohibition laws, that had caused the fire.”
 Mr. Pfadenhauer was later charged with arson, with bail set at $5,000.
-The rumor was it was distilling (still) that caused the fire.
+The rumor was that the distilling (still) caused the fire.

 1933 – Basking Ridge Takes the Prize – A Distilling Factory